-CT Lung Cancer Screening in the Washington DC area
+CT Lung Cancer Screening in the DC Area

 Lung Cancer is the number one cause of cancer deaths in the US, largely because it remains undetected until the patient has symptoms, which is usually at a later stage in the disease when treatment options are not as effective.
 Much like mammograms and colonoscopy screening tests, low Dose CT Lung Cancer Screening is performed on patients who meet the risk guidelines and have no symptoms.
 The goal of screening is to detect abnormalities that may represent lung cancer before the disease progresses so that medical intervention can be most effective.

 RIA centers are among the first in our area to have been designated as Lung Cancer Screening Centers by the American College of Radiology (ACR).
 This designation recognizes facilities that have committed to practice safe, effective diagnostic care for individuals at the highest risk for lung cancer.

 What is a CT Lung Cancer Screening?

 CT Lung Cancer screening is a non-invasive way to quickly screen asymptomatic patients who are considered at risk for lung cancer.
 CT scans allow our radiologists to view nodules that may be too small to be seen on x-ray.
 Finding lung cancer early presents the best chance for surviving the disease.

 Who’s a candidate for CT Lung Cancer Screening?